lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/LateApexEarlySpeed.Nullability.Generic/nuget.readme.md

 ﻿# LateApexEarlySpeed.Nullability.Generic

-Nullability annotation info reader for .net types based on reflection and standard NullabilityInfoContext.
-Key improvement compared with NullabilityInfoContext is for more nullability info support of Generic type.
+Nullability annotation info reader for .net types.
+Key improvement compared with standard NullabilityInfoContext is for more nullability info support of Generic type.

 Starting from .net 6, there is built-in Nullability related classes to help read nullability annotation info on members of type (`NullabilityInfoContext` and so on).
 However, it is not possible to get annotated nullability state of members and parameters if their types are from generic type arguments: